Skin Allergy

 Common Causes

 Most skin allergies fall into the category of allergic contact dermatitis.
 That's a fancy way of saying that the skin reacts to something it touches.
-According to medical statistics, some of the most common culprits are:
+According to WebMD, some of the most common culprits are:

 • Nickel, often found in jewelry